-Read this tutorial till the very end, and you will get a good understanding of how you can automate sending emails using Python.
+Read this tutorial until the end, and you will understand how to automate sending emails using Python.

 Getting Started With Sending Emails Using Python

-For testing purposes, I will use the Gmail SMTP server to send emails.
+I will use the Gmail SMTP server to send emails for testing purposes.
 However, if you wish to use any other email service, that is fine, and the script will work as usual.
 You can also test the script on a local server, which I will explain later in this tutorial.

-1. Don’t add your Gmail account password in the script.
+1. Don’t add your Gmail account password to the script.

-2. Never add your customer’s email in the script as it is pretty sensitive data, and you might want to keep it secure.
+2. Never add your customer’s email in the script, as it is sensitive data, and you might want to keep it secure.

 3. Don’t name your script as email.py to avoid conflict with the built-in Python module.

-I have addressed the above two points in the script, and you will get to know how you can send emails using Python without including any sensitive information in the code.
+I have addressed the above two points in the script, and you will learn how to send emails using Python without including sensitive information in the code.

 How To Send Text Emails Using Python